zuozhenggh/learning-library/developer-library/micronaut-oci-atp/create/create.md

 ## **STEP 2**: Configure the Micronaut Application

-1. The final step to configure the Micronaut application to work with Autonomous Database is to open the `src/main/resources/application.yml` file and modify the default datasource connection settings as follows:
+1. To configure the Micronaut application to work with Autonomous Database open the `src/main/resources/application.yml` file and modify the default datasource connection settings as follows:

     ```yaml
     <copy>